 - After 11 minutes, immediately remove the pan and dump most of the hot water out of the pan into the sink.
 Set the pan on the bottom of the sink and allow cold water from the tap to pour over the eggs for about 2 minutes.
 Let the eggs sit in the now cold water for about 10 minutes to cool completely.

-- Remove the eggs from the cold water and either peel, or store for another use/
+- Remove the eggs from the cold water and either peel or store them for another use.

 Amount Per Serving: Calories: 0Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 0mgCarbohydrates: 0gFiber: 0gSugar: 0gProtein: 0g